HobbyChop/SID-DS/readme.md

 ### MOD: modulation
 - **RATE / DPTH:** the LFO (DPTH is also the mod wheel's target).
 - **DEST:** LFO destination: cutoff, pulse width, or pitch.
-- **GLID:** glide (portamento) time for SLIDE steps and the arp's legato.
-At 0 a SLIDE step changes pitch instantly (legato, no sweep); raise it and the pitch travels.
+- **GLID:** glide (portamento) time.
+It shapes SLIDE steps in the sequencer, **dragging across the touch keys** (tap = retrigger, drag = legato glide), and legato MIDI playing (press the new key before releasing the old).
+At 0 every legato move changes pitch instantly (no sweep); raise it and the pitch travels.
-- **ARP / ARPR:** the arpeggiator's mode and rate.
-ARP sweeps four zones (up / down / up-down / random); ARPR four rates (1/8, 1/16, 1/16 triplet, 1/32).
-Engage the arp with the ARP button on the SEQ transport and hold
+- **ARP button + ARP / ARPR sliders:** the arpeggiator's home.
+Toggle it with the **ARP button** below the sliders, then on the touch keyboard **tap keys to latch them** into the chord (tap a lit key to remove it);
-  keys: it plays them on the **selected track** while the pattern keeps running on the other tracks and the drums.
-Both are live params: they can be motion-recorded, p-locked and driven by MIDI (CC104/105).
+  held MIDI keys feed it too.
+It plays the **selected track** while the pattern keeps running on the other tracks and the drums.
+The ARP slider sweeps four mode zones (up / down / up-down / random); ARPR four rates (1/8, 1/16, 1/16 triplet, 1/32).
+Light **REC** while it runs and the arp **prints into the pattern** (arp capture) -- turn REC and ARP off and the printed line keeps playing.
+Both sliders are live params: motion-recordable, p-lockable, MIDI CC104/105.

 ### OSC: oscillator (per voice)
 - **V1 V2 V3 tabs** select the voice.